Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

-Riding is good exercise as well—I mentioned that in another recent post.
+Riding is a good exercise as well—I mentioned that in another recent post.
 If you have trouble motivating yourself to exercise by walking or going to the gym, horseback riding may be a good choice for you.
 Riding builds muscle strength, muscle memory, and coordination as well as balance.

 Fresh Air and Sunshine!

-So many adults work indoors stuck between four walls all day starring at a screen—it takes a toll.
+So many adults work indoors stuck between four walls all day staring at a screen—it takes a toll.
 To be healthy human beings we need sunlight and fresh air.
 Horseback riding is a way not just to get yourself active and moving, but also get you outside for a change.
 If you don't get much time outside, this is a way that you can commit to making time for outdoor activity.

 The Most Important Reasons of All!

 Lastly, horses are therapeutic.
 They mirror our emotions and energy.
 They teach us how our energy affects other beings around us.
 They are beautiful and strong animals.
 Learning how to communicate with them in their language is not just fun, it is empowering.